-Minding the gender gap in manufacturing has been added to your bookmarks.
+Minding the gender gap in manufacturing has been added to Bookmarks.

 Minding the gender gap in manufacturing